harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Introduction to C/C++
 ### Before C++, there was C
-- The C language was developed in 1972 by Dennis Ritchie at Bell Telephone laboratories, primarily as a systems programming language (a language to write operating systems with).
+- The C language was developed in 1972 by <mark class="hltr-trippy">Dennis Ritchie</mark> at Bell Telephone laboratories, primarily as a systems programming language (a language to write operating systems with).
-- C ended up being so efficient and flexible that in 1973, Ritchie and Ken Thompson rewrote most of the Unix operating systems using C (as opposed to Assembly).
+- C ended up being so efficient and flexible that in 1973, Ritchie and <mark class="hltr-trippy">Ken Thompson</mark> rewrote most of the Unix operating systems using C (as opposed to Assembly).
 	- Unlike Assembly, which produces programs that can only run on specific CPUs, C has excellent portability, allowing Unix to be easily recompiled on many different types of computers.
 	- C and Unix had their fortunes tied together.
-- In 1978, Brian Kernighan and Dennis Ritchie published a book called "The C Programming Language".
+- In 1978, <mark class="hltr-trippy">Brian Kernighan</mark> and Dennis Ritchie published a book called "The C Programming Language".
 	- This book was commonly known as K&R.
 	- This book provided an informal specification for the language and became a de facto standard.
-- In 1983, the American National Standards Institute (ANSI) formed a committee to establish a formal standard for C.
+- In 1983, the <mark class="hltr-trippy">American National Standards Institute (ANSI)</mark> formed a committee to establish a formal standard for C.
 	- In 1989, the C89 standard was released.
 It's more commonly known as ANSI C.
 	- In 1990, the International Organization for Standardization (ISO) adopted ANSI C. This became known as C90.
 - In 1999, the ISO committee released a new version of C called C99.
 	- C99 adopted many features which had already made their way into compilers as extensions, or had been implemented in C++.

 ### C++
-- In 1979, C++ was developed by Bjarne Stroustrup at Bell Labs as an extension to C.
+- In 1979, C++ was developed by <mark class="hltr-trippy">Bjarne Stroustrup</mark> at Bell Labs as an extension to C.
 - C++ adds many new feature to the C language, and is perhaps best thought of as a superset of C (though not strictly true).
 - C++ is an object-oriented language.
 More on this will be covered later.
 - C++ was standardized in 1998 by the ISO committee.
 	- A minor update to the language was released in 2003, called C++03.
 - Five major updates to the C++ language (C++11, 14, 17, 20, and 23) have been made since then, each adding additional functionality.
 	- C++11 in particular added a huge number of new capabilities, and is widely considered to be the new baseline version of the language.
-- Each new formal release of the language is called a **Language Standard** or **Language Specification**.
+- Each new formal release of the language is called a <mark class="hltr-trippy">Language Standard</mark> or **Language Specification**.
 	- Standards are named after the year they are released in.

 ### C/C++'s Philosophy